16 Must-Haves for Better Manufacturing Websites From Leading Marketing Agency CEOs

 Highlight the team members who have perfected the manufacturing process, share those stories

-I often see manufacturers modeling their websites after others and the usually have the same, basic approach.
-Most often because it is done in-house by a graphic designer who also wears the marketing hat.
+I often see manufacturers modeling their websites after others and they usually have the same, basic approach.
+Most often, the web design is done in-house by a graphic designer who also wears the marketing hat.
 That makes it a challenge because websites have evolved so much over the years.
 Here are my 3 tips for the best manufacturing web design outcomes.

 - Use Data and Analytics – When I ask the question, “Are you running Analytics on your website?”
 I often hear, I believe so.
 I only twitch a little at that response, maybe my facial expression is more noticeable.
 Use your data to make more informed decisions, not assumptions.
 Go back to my number 1, less is more, because usually you will see that there are pages in the navigation that are getting very little traffic and if they do, it may have a high bounce rate.
 Get rid of it.
 Keep your main navigation limited to a handful of selections and guide them through the process.
 We also like to use CrazyEgg to go deeper and really understand the customer journey which reveals their exact click spots, shows the cursor movement on the page to see how they are navigating page layouts, as well as the engagement they have when scrolling down the page if they even make it down there.